Sidis Archives Home Page

 (Participant in the Shays Rebellion, 1787, an event Sidis considered to be very important in American history.
 Sidis mentions Job Shattuck in Chapter 26.)

-America's Search for Liberty: In Song and Poem Sidis again uses John W. Shattuck, the same pseudonym this collection of poems and history.
-In it some of the poems in The Tribes and the States are also found.
+Sidis again uses John W. Shattuck for this collection of songs, poems, and history.
+In it some of the poems of The Tribes and the States are also found.
+Sidis cites this work in Continuity News, Feb., 1939.
 John W. Shattuck

-The Peridromophile This newsletter is cited in the Geprodis Organisation News, Feb., 1930.
+This newsletter is cited in the Geprodis Organisation News, Feb., 1930.
 No copies of it have been made available to the Archives so far.

-Geprodis Organisation Referred to on the Perpetual Calendar, and in a signed letter.
+Referred to on the Perpetual Calendar, and in a signed letter.

-Penacook Courier Continuity News, Oct., 1938 mentions the Penacook Courier.
+Continuity News, Oct., 1938 mentions the Penacook Courier.

-The Orarch Refers to Continuity News as "ancestor" of The Orarch July 1943, and used the same mailing address.
+Refers to Continuity News as "ancestor" of The Orarch July 1943, and used the same mailing address.

 Home Page